How to Start a Coffee Trailer Successfully

 Refurbish a Used Trailer

-You can find a used trailer – such as a camper trailer, horse trailer, or cargo trailer, and refurbish it to the specifications needed to pass both your building department and health department inspection.
-If you have a specific look and specialized needs in mind, refurbishing a used trailer may be your answer.
+You can find a used trailer – such as a camper trailer, horse trailer, or cargo trailer- and refurbish it to the specifications needed to pass both your building department and health department inspections.
+If you have specific requirements and specialized needs in mind, refurbishing a used trailer may be your answer.

 Remember that refurbishing a used trailer requires knowledge and skills in various crafts, tools, equipment, and physical space to do the work.
 While this option can be the most economical, getting up and running may take the longest time and effort.